Head of Product

 Inclusion of security stories, abuser stories, or evil-user stories in the backlog, anticipating possible abuses and risks from the definition of requirements.

-Core principle: validate these items with security experts; do not assume that you and your team know all variables.
+Fundamental Principle: validate these items with security experts; do not assume that you and your team know all variables.

 Third Step: Beyond Engagement Metrics

-As product leaders, our focus should go beyond usage and engagement metrics.
+As product leaders, our attention should go beyond usage and engagement metrics.
 The health and security of the product are also reflected in specific indicators that require constant monitoring and proactive actions.
-Prioritizing these metrics is an investment in building a more robust and reliable product.
-Actively monitor:

 Note: Studies show that maturity in this process reduces 50% of correction time and 22% of incidents in production.

-Fourth Step: Speak the Business Language
+Fourth Step: Speak the Language of Business

-For Security to receive the necessary attention and investment, it is essential to go beyond technical language.
-Translate risks like a CVE in terms of business impact; what leadership tracks, such as NPS, delivery deadlines, and acquisition of new users.
+Translate risks such as a CVE in terms of business impact; those that leadership monitors, such as NPS, delivery deadlines, and user acquisition.

 Conclusion: Security Starts Before the First Commit

-Leading digital products means ensuring that Security is considered before the first line of code.
-Creating an environment where the team discusses risks, reviews dependencies, and validates vulnerabilities from the start is one of the most effective strategies to protect the product and maintain delivery consistency.
+Creating an environment where the team discusses risks, reviews dependencies, and validates vulnerabilities from the outset is one of the most effective strategies to protect the product and maintain consistency in deliveries.

 References